TJRelly/scripture-sanctuary/README.md

 3. **Manage Favorites**
    - View your saved scriptures on your profile page.
-   - You can edit or delete your saved scriptures and organize them with tags.
+   - You can edit or delete your saved scriptures and organize them with tags/topics.

-4. **Manage Tags**
+4. **Manage tags/topics**
-   - Add new tags to organize your saved scriptures.
+   - Add new tags/topics to organize your saved scriptures.
-   - Edit or delete tags as needed from the tags management page.
+   - Edit or delete tags/topics as needed from the tags/topics management page.

 ## Contributing